Castle of Illusion Starring Mickey Mouse

-Castle of Illusion Starring Mickey Mouse is a 1990 platform game developed by Sega and released for the Mega Drive/Genesis.
+Castle of Illusion Starring Mickey Mouse is a 1990 platform game developed and published by Sega and released for the Mega Drive/Genesis.
 An 8-bit version of the game was later released for the Master System and Game Gear.
 The game follows Mickey Mouse on a quest to save Minnie Mouse from the evil witch Mizrabel.
 It is the first game in Sega's Illusion video game series starring Mickey.

 Castle of Illusion was very well received by critics, especially the original 16-bit version.
 It was re-released in 1998 in Japan as part of Sega Ages: Mickey Mouse & Donald Duck for the Sega Saturn, which features both Castle of Illusion and QuackShot.
-A remake of the game by Sega Studios Australia was released for PlayStation Network, Xbox Live Arcade and Microsoft Windows in September 2013.
+A remake of the game by Sega Studios Australia was released for PlayStation Network, Windows, and Xbox Live Arcade in September 2013.
 The game was also included on the Sega Genesis Mini in 2019.

 Plot

-Castle of Illusion is a side-scrolling platformer in which the player takes control of Mickey Mouse as he goes inside the Castle of Illusion in order to rescue Minnie Mouse from an evil witch named Mizrabel, who wants to steal Minnie's youth and beauty.
+Castle of Illusion is a side-scrolling platformer in which the player takes control of Mickey Mouse as he goes inside the Castle of Illusion in order to rescue Minnie Mouse from the evil witch named Mizrabel, who wants to steal Minnie's youth and beauty.
 Upon meeting and conversing with the castle's true owner and king, Mickey is told that in order to defeat Mizrabel he must find the Seven Gems of the Rainbow.
 The majority of the seven gems are kept within various illusion-filled worlds (known in the game as levels) and are being guarded by Mizrabel's henchmen – which are known as the Masters of Illusion.
 Alongside the Masters of Illusion is Mizrabel's army.
-The army consists of bizarre creatures, such as enchanted mushrooms, toy soldiers, ball-juggling, unicycle-riding clowns, spiders, and armored knights.
-After thanking the castellan and hurrying into the castle hallway, Mickey begins to search through five doors that each leads to a different level.
+The army consists of bizarre creatures, such as enchanted mushrooms, toy soldiers, ball-juggling, unicycle-riding clowns, spiders and armored knights.
+After thanking the castellan and hurrying into the castle hallway, Mickey begins to search through five doors that each leads different levels.
 The levels are The Enchanted Forest, Toyland, The Storm, Dessert Factory, The Library, and finally, The Castle.

 Gameplay

-Mickey's main method of attack is to perform a 'bounce' whilst jumping, which can be used to defeat enemies or to bounce upwards towards higher areas.
+Mickey's main method of attack is to perform a "bounce" whilst jumping, which can be used to defeat enemies or to bounce upwards towards higher areas.
 Mickey can collect projectiles such as apples and marbles to throw at his opponents.
 There are various items that earn bonus points, increase the player's health and grant extra tries.

 Every level ends in a boss battle against each Master of Illusion (Mizrabel's henchmen) where Mickey can earn a gem, although the final two levels award a gem halfway through.
 After clearing all five levels, obtaining all gems will open up the route to the witch's tower.
 There, the player faces the final boss: a giant and youthful version of Mizrabel.
 There is an easy mode available where players play through truncated versions of the first three levels, with no boss fights.

-The Master System and Game Gear versions of the game have different game mechanics, enemies, items, levels, and graphics.
+The Master System and Game Gear versions of the game have different game mechanics, enemies, items, levels and graphics.